TobikoData/sqlmesh/docs/integrations/dbt.md

     - SQLMesh "tests" are [unit tests](../concepts/tests.md), which test query logic before applying a SQLMesh plan.
 * dbt's' recommended incremental logic is not compatible with SQLMesh, so small tweaks to the models are required (don't worry - dbt can still use the models!).

-## How to use SQLMesh incremental models within dbt
+## How to use SQLMesh incremental models with dbt projects

 Incremental loading is a powerful technique when datasets are large and recomputing tables is expensive.
 SQLMesh offers first-class support for incremental models, and its approach differs from dbt's.